 As a bonus, it can help reduce the infamous “flash of unstyled text” or blank backgrounds behind hero images.

 To implement this all you need to do is add a few lines of code to your header.
-Here is an example using google fonts as a source for your fonts (using the standard embed method).
+Here is an example using Google fonts as a source for your fonts (using the standard embed method). note: Google does browser detection, and serves font files optimized for that browser, so preloading Google fonts is not recommended, but for a example they will do fine.

 <head> <link rel="preload" as="font" crossorigin type="font/woff2" href="https://fonts.gstatic.com/s/opensans/v14/cJZKeOuBrn4kERxqtaUH3VtXRa8TVwTICgirnJhmVJw.woff2" /> <link href="https://fonts.googleapis.com/css?family=Open+Sans" rel="stylesheet"> </head>